 In Fallout Tactics, a Jane Goodall Expy releases deathclaws.
 No points for guessing what happens to her.

 City of Heroes has the Devouring Earth.
 Their MO involve propaganda, protesting, arson, kidnapping, indoctrination, mutation, animation, homicide, and genocide.

 While most of the hippies in Kingdom of Loathing can be considered members of some self-righteous animal-lovers' group, the C.A.R.N.I.V.O.R.E. operative is explicitly one.
 Most of the hippies at least have no problem with pet ownership, unfortunately for said pets.
 The C.A.R.N.I.V.O.R.E. operative also drops a membership button when you beat him; wearing it enrages monsters so much that it makes them stronger (and worth more experience points).

-In Avernum 5 there is the Circle of Life cult which breed various nasty critters and release them back into their (newly settled) natural habitat, much to the displeasure of others.
-However when the group is confronted it shown they are quite pacifistic.
+In Avernum 5, there is the Circle of Life cult, which breed various nasty critters and release them back into their (newly settled) natural habitat, much to the displeasure of others.
+However, when the group is confronted, it is shown they are quite pacifistic.

 By the time of Pokémon Black 2 and White 2, however, Team Plasma has split into two factions and neither one is an Animal Wrongs Group anymore: one side has reformed as a legitimate animal welfare group working to atone for their misdeeds; while the other has resorted to outright terrorism, not even bothering to use animal rights as a justification.

 Thetis from Megaman ZX Advent, who wants to use his powers to punish every person on earth for all the sea creatures they've killed with their incessant water pollution.
 To be fair to him, this is a world that's had no less than three class 1 apocalypses so far (all caused by Humans and Reploids, who he hates equally) and it's actually somewhat impressive that there's any sea life left.